Power-to-weight ratio: (Closed cell) batteries

-Electrostatic, electrolytic and electrochemical capacitors
+Electrostatic, electrolytic, and electrochemical capacitors

-Capacitors store electric charge onto two electrodes separated by an electric field semi-insulating (dielectric) medium.
+Capacitors store electric charge on two electrodes separated by an electric field in a semi-insulating (dielectric) medium.
 Electrostatic capacitors feature planar electrodes onto which electric charge accumulates.
-Electrolytic capacitors use a liquid electrolyte as one of the electrodes and the electric double layer effect upon the surface of the dielectric-electrolyte boundary to increase the amount of charge stored per unit volume.
+Electrolytic capacitors use a liquid electrolyte as one of the electrodes, and the electric double-layer effect at the dielectric-electrolyte boundary to increase the amount of charge stored per unit volume.
 Electric double-layer capacitors extend both electrodes with a nanoporous material such as activated carbon to significantly increase the surface area upon which electric charge can accumulate, reducing the dielectric medium to nanopores and a very thin high permittivity separator.

-While capacitors tend not to be as temperature sensitive as batteries, they are significantly capacity constrained and without the strength of chemical bonds suffer from self-discharge.
-Power-to-weight ratio of capacitors is usually higher than batteries because charge transport units within the cell are smaller (electrons rather than ions), however energy-to-weight ratio is conversely usually lower.
+While capacitors tend not to be as temperature-sensitive as batteries, they are significantly capacity-constrained and, lacking the strength of chemical bonds, suffer from self-discharge.
+The power-to-weight ratio of capacitors is usually higher than that of batteries because the charge carriers in capacitors are smaller (electrons rather than ions); however, the energy-to-weight ratio is usually lower.